 Basic Allowance for Housing (BAH) is a housing benefit the Department of Defense provides.
 The Monthly Housing Allowance (MHA) is a housing benefit the Department of Veterans Affairs provides.

-Veterans Education Benefits or ROTC Scholarships are reported as gift aid on Form 1098-T. The 2024 1098-T forms are available from Student Billing.
+The 1098-T forms are available from Student Billing.
+Veterans Education Benefits or ROTC Scholarships are reported as gift aid on Form 1098-T and are reflected in box 5.

 - Cal Veteran Services Centeradd

 The Cal Veteran Services Center (CVSC) conducts several workshops to inform students about financial aid and scholarship matters.
-The CVSC notifies students of these workshops via email and via social media.
+The CVSC notifies students of these workshops via email, social media, and their virtual bulletin board.
 In addition, students may reach the CVSC directly for information and be added to the listserv at veteranscenter@berkeley.edu.

-The Undocumented Student Program (USP) is hosting the California Dream Act Application, CADAA workshops, and clinics to assist you in submitting your application for the CADAA priority deadline on May 2nd!
-Please visit https://undocu.berkeley.edu/events/.
+The Undocumented Student Program (USP) is hosting California Dream Act Application (CADAA) workshops to assist you in filing your 2025-26 CADAA by the priority deadline of April 2nd!
+Please visit Undocumented Student Program (USP).

-The Financial Aid & Scholarships Office (FASO) is hosting a workshop to assist you in your application submission leading up to the FAFSA priority deadline on March 3rd!
-Please visit https://financialaid.berkeley.edu/apply-now/apply-for-aid/fafsa-simplification/.
+The Financial Aid & Scholarships Office (FASO) is hosting Free Application for Federal Student Aid (FAFSA) to assist you in filing your 2025-26 FAFSA by the priority deadline of April 2nd!
+Please visit the Financial Aid And Scholarship Events web page.

 Work-Study/Learning Aligned Employment Program (LAEP)